librautoo/WarCraft3Map/README.md

 # Objects Data are listed!!

+- 💡 All heroes and units data are included here
 ---

 # Triggers including automatic strong monster deployment is added
--⚠️ Since my friend and I only use specific color pink and cyan, I did not set complex loop to check each player whether is real person or Bot
+- ⚠️ Since my friend and I only use specific color pink and cyan, I did not set complex loop to check each player whether is real person or Bot

 ---